Presidency of Ulysses S. Grant: Tenure of Office Act modified

-In March 1869, President Grant made it known he desired the Tenure of Office Act (1867) repealed, stating it was a "stride toward a revolution in our free system".
-Grant believed the Tenure Act was a major curtailment to presidential power.
-To bolster the repeal effort, Grant declined to make any new appointments except for vacancies, until the law was overturned.
-On March 9, 1869, the House repealed the law outright, but the Senate Judiciary Committee rejected the bill and only offered Grant a temporary suspension of the law.
-When Grant objected, the Senate Republican caucus met, and proposed allowing the President to have a free hand in choosing and removing his own cabinet.
+In March 1869, President Grant announced his desire to repeal the Tenure of Office Act (1867), stating it was a "stride toward a revolution in our free system".
+The law prevented the president from removing executive officers without Senate approval.
+Grant believed it was a significant limitation on presidential power.
+To bolster the repeal effort, Grant decided not to make any new appointments except for vacancies until the law was overturned.
+On March 9, 1869, the House repealed the law completely, but the Senate Judiciary Committee rejected the bill and only suggested a temporary suspension of the law.
+When Grant objected, the Senate Republican caucus convened and proposed that the president have full authority to select and dismiss his cabinet members.
 The Senate Judiciary Committee wrote the new bill.
-A muddled compromise was reached by the House and Senate.
+The House and Senate reached a muddled compromise.
 Grant signed the bill into law on April 5, having gotten virtually everything he wanted.

 Reconstruction

 Fifteenth Amendment

-Grant worked to ensure ratification of the Fifteenth Amendment approved by Congress and sent to the states during the last days of the Johnson administration.
+Grant worked to ensure ratification of the Fifteenth Amendment, which was approved by Congress and sent to the states during the last days of the Johnson administration.
 The amendment prohibited the federal and state governments from denying a citizen the right to vote based on that citizen's "race, color, or previous condition of servitude."
 On December 24, 1869, Grant established federal military rule in Georgia and restored black legislators who had been expelled from the state legislature.
 On February 3, 1870, the amendment reached the requisite number of state ratifications (then 27) and was certified as the Fifteenth Amendment to the United States Constitution.
 Grant hailed its ratification as "a measure of grander importance than any other one act of the kind from the foundation of our free government to the present day".
 By mid-1870 former Confederate states: Virginia, Texas, Mississippi, and Georgia had ratified the 15th Amendment and were readmitted to the Union.